Key Takeaways

 Learn More: Thimble Review

-Explore The Best General Liability Insurance in New Mexico By Industry
+Explore the Best General Liability Insurance in New Mexico by Industry

 What you pay for general liability coverage depends on your industry's risk profile.
 Insurers look at how often businesses like yours file claims and how much those claims cost, which is why a film production crew in Albuquerque sees higher quotes than a turquoise jeweler in Gallup.
 From green chile processing plants in the Mesilla Valley to hot air balloon tour operators in Rio Rancho, New Mexico businesses vary widely in how insurers price their risk.